remotion-dev/remotion/packages/docs/docs/open-gl.md

 ## Selecting the renderer backend

-The renderer backend can be set in different ways.
+The renderer backend can be set in different ways:

 ### Via Node.JS APIs